Growth and Development Programme - Maynooth Transfer Pipeline Project

 - HGVs travelling east:

 HGVs will be diverted via the R157, following the signed route through Castlefarm, Summerhill and Bennetstown roundabouts.
-Traffic will then continue via the M3 junctions, R147 and R156 before joining the R149 (Clonee Road), which will bring drivers to the end of the road closure. - HGVs travelling west:
+Traffic will then continue via the M3 junctions, R147 and R156 before joining the R149 (Clonee Road), which will bring drivers to the end of the road closure.

 Westbound HGVs will follow the R149 before diverting onto the R156 and onwards to the R147 and R157.
-The diversion continues via Bennetstown, Summerhill
+The diversion continues via Bennetstown, Summerhill.

 All diversion routes will be clearly signposted, as agreed with the Council and An Garda Síochána.
 Emergency access and restricted local access will be maintained at all times.